wp-plugins/amr-ical-events-list/readme.txt

 *  made nl2br2 a pluggable function so folks can add =0D-0A replacement checks.
 *  cleaned up how custom language files were accessed.
 You can still store them in WP_LANG_DIR / languages / plugindomain.locale.mo.
 They will be loaded first, then any files in the plugin lang folder.
 *  cleaned up some strings and their text domain assignment
+*  fixed a language bug where saved text strings were overwriting translated strings.

 = Version 4.5 =
 *  removed a filter line that should NOT have been in that update and was not picked up in testing due to cacheing